OpenEvalProject/evals/manuscripts/elife-07433/v2/manuscript.md

 The main excitonic connections in the two Lhca dimers appear to be intimately linked to NPQ.
 A new chlorophyll site (numbered 17) coordinated by a histidine residue (histidine 150 in Lhca4 and histidine 170 in lhca3) is located at the heterodimer interface of both Lhca1/4 and Lhca2/3.
 Site 17 links the putative red chlorophyll pair with site 9 of the adjacent complex.
 In the Lhca1/4 interface, a new carotenoid site (numbered 4505 or L5) forms co-planar π systems (plane to plane distance 3.7 Å) with the ring of chlorophyll 4017, positioning it in a configuration that should provide efficient photo-protection from chlorophyll triplets (Figure 6C,D).
 We propose that this is also the site of NPQ in LHCI, and this fits well with the experimental observation (Standfuss et al., 2005) that the zeaxanthin responsible for NPQ is located near the red pair in the PSI-LHCI luminal gap region.

 In response to lumen acidification, zeaxanthin is synthesized from violaxanthin by violaxanthin deepoxidase (VDE) as part of the xanthophyll cycle.
-Both the activity and location of VDE are regulated by pH changes (
+Both the activity and location of VDE are regulated by pH changes (Ballottari et al., 2014).
+At low pH, VDE is activated and binds the luminal side of the membrane, gaining access to its substrate.
+On the luminal side, a large gap (25 Å) separates LHCI from the core.
+This gap stems from the fact that most of the connections between LHCI and PSI are located at the stromal side (seen in Figure 7C, also compare Figure 5A and Figure 5—figure supplement 1), leaving the luminal side open.

 ![Figure 7.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig7-v2.jpg)

 **Figure 7.:** (A) Luminal view of the electrostatic potential (red for negative and blue for positive charges) generated from PSI-LHCI apoproteins.
 The gap region is shown as an open cavity (the ligands occupying this cavity were omitted from the calculation) lined with negative patches.
 The plastocyanin binding site can be distinguished as a blue patch generated by the positively charged luminal double helix domain of PsaF.
 (B) The stromal electrostatic surface of PSI-LHCI showing the putative ferredoxin binding site as a basic patch on the left side of the stromal ridge.
 (C) A side view of the stromal gap shows the large opening facing the lumen.
 Lhca1 and PsaG are omitted to reveal the internal cavity.
 This surface was drown around all ligands identified in the gap with only chlorophyll 4017 and carotene 4505 omitted.
 (D) We propose that the negative patches lining the gap play a role in preventing the accessibility of VDE to gap pigments during regular growth.
-While at high light conditions, lumen acidification partially neutralizes these negative charges, allowing VDE activity on gap xanthophylls.DOI: http://dx.doi.org/10.7554/eLife.07433.015
+While at high light conditions, lumen acidification partially neutralizes these negative charges, allowing VDE activity on gap xanthophylls.

 The complete modeling of LHCI side chains shows that the luminal side of PSI-LHCI contains patches of negative potential distributed on both sides of the PSI-LHCI gap (Figure 7).
 We suggest that the negative charge characteristic of the luminal side of PSI-LHCI is an important feature regulating the accessibility of VDE to the PSI-LHCI gap.
 Under low light conditions, the relatively high luminal pH will result in strong repulsive forces between these negative patches and the acidic domain of VDE, preventing VDE from binding to PSI.
 Under high light, acidification of lumen, which is known to trigger VDE activity, will result in partial neutralization of these patches and allow VDE access to the PSI-LHCI gap regions (Arnoux et al., 2009) (Figure 7D).
 Carotene L4505 is ideally positioned to be exchanged easily via this mechanism (Figure 7C).
 Ligands, which are easily exchangeable, are particularly labile and may disassociate from the complex during its purification, accounting for a lack of a second carotene bound at the analogous position in Lhca3.
 In the current structure, position L5 is occupied with zeaxanthin; however, the pigment assignment cannot be definite, even at the current resolution.